joohei/mnist-from-scratch/README.md

 # mnist-from-scratch
 Creating a neural network from scratch to solve the MNIST dataset.
-The MNIST dataset consists of 70000 hand-written digits.
+The MNIST dataset consists of 70000 handwritten digits.
 My goal is to achieve an efficient solution that can recognize digits with at least a 98% accuracy.

 ## Creating a Neural Network to Classify the MNIST Dataset